marcogrecopriolo/guglielmo/README.md

 The backends have wholesale lifted from Qt-dab and Sdr-j-fm by Jan van Katwijk and various other contributors.

-I have merely integrated the two processors, adapted the devices to work against the guglielmo interface, fixed several bugs and improved several things.
+I have written the interface, integrated the two processors, adapted the devices to work against the guglielmo interface and fixed several bugs and improved several things, most notably the RDS subsystem.

 The few icons not included in the Qt default style have been taken from freesvg.org.